LIZ PRATO

 GEN X

-LIZ PRATO is the author of three books, Kids in America: A Gen X Reckoning (essays); Volcanoes, Palm Trees, and Privilege: Essays on Hawai‘i (a Top Summer Travel Read by the New York Times, and a Finalist for the Oregon Book Award); and the short story collection, Baby's on Fire.
-She also edited the fiction anthology, The Night, and the Rain, and the River.
+LIZ PRATO is the author of Kids in America: A Gen X Reckoning (SFWP); Volcanoes, Palm Trees, and Privilege: Essays on Hawai‘i (Overcup Press), a New York Times Top Summer Travel Read, and a Finalist for the Oregon Book Award; and the short story collection, Baby's on Fire (Press 53).
+Her novel in stories, Purgatoire, is forthcoming from Forest Avenue Press in Spring 2026.

-Liz’s stories and essays have appeared in dozens of literary journals and magazines, and have been chosen as Notable Works in Best American Essays 2018 and Best American Sports Writing 2018.
+Liz’s stories and essays have appeared in dozens of literary journals and magazines, and have been chosen as Notable Works in Best American Essays and Best American Sports Writing/

 She has been teaching at workshops and literary festivals from coast-to-coast since 2008.
 Liz is Editor at Large for Forest Avenue Press.